 In order to graduate with a Bachelor’s degree, students must fulfill the requirements of the Graduation Writing Requirement (GWR).
 The students are made aware of the GWR process during their first composition class, ENG1020 English Composition or ENG1024 Honors Composition: Writing in the Academy, and are further prepared during ENG1021 Advanced Composition and Communication or ENG1027 Honors Advanced Composition and Communications: Civic Discourse.
 During week 8 of ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse, students take the GWR assessment.
-The assessment asks students to write an essay based on 1 of 3 writing prompts, which are developed by English faculty.
+The assessment asks students to write an essay based on one of three writing prompts, which are developed by English faculty.
 The students are given the full class period to take the assessment.

-With the use of the GWR rubric, the essays are graded by 2 English faculty (3 English faculty, if needed).
+With the use of the GWR rubric, the essays are graded by two English faculty (three English faculty, if needed).
 ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse faculty receive the grades by the end of the term.
 A grade of Satisfactory or Unsatisfactory is issued under the course name ENG0100 Writing Assessment.
 If a student is absent for the assessment, they are issued an Unsatisfactory.
 If a student has dropped ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse, a withdrawal grade of W will be issued.
 The same grade of W is issued for ENG0100 Writing Assessment.

 Students who receive an Unsatisfactory will have to enroll in ENG0001 Writing Workshop to have the chance to work on their writing weaknesses and earn a Satisfactory grade.
-The workshop can be taken during any term and is a free, non-credit course that meets once a week for 2 hours.
+The workshop can be taken during any term and is a free, non-credit course that meets once a week for two hours.
 Assessment opportunities are provided in weeks 1, 5 and 10.
 If a student earns a Satisfactory on any of these assessments, they have satisfied the requirement and no longer attends the class.

-Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with the Center for Academic Support to determine reasonable ADA/504 accommodations.
+Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with the Center for Academic Support/Accessibility Services to determine reasonable ADA/504 accommodations.
 Accommodations exclude the use of grammar check or other electronic tools or programs to identify grammar errors since the use of technology or programs of this type fundamentally alter the nature of the assessment and therefore are not reasonable accommodations for the Graduation Writing Requirement.

 Any student who has completed ENG0001 Writing Workshop twice and has received a grade of Unsatisfactory may file an appeal with the chair of the English department.
 The appeal will involve the following:

 - The student will write a letter to the chair of the English department, explaining their wish to appeal the Unsatisfactory grade.
-The letter must be submitted no later than 2 weeks after the posting of grades.
+The letter must be submitted no later than two weeks after the posting of grades.

 - The chair will meet with the student.
 At such time, the student may present information to support the appeal, including any mitigating circumstances affecting the failure to complete the Graduation Writing Requirement.